 As Director of Chapel Music at The Peterborough School, Richard is responsible for directing the school's three chapel choirs (SATB senior, junior girls and treble boys choirs) and providing music for the school's weekly chapel services, in addition to other special services.
+He has also twice deputised as Acting Head of Music for the school.
 Previously Richard was the Vocal Coach for the Twyford Church of England Academies School Trust in the West London borough of Ealing, working for the Trust's schools in Acton, Ealing and Greenford.
 In this role, Richard was responsible for leading a versatile programme of singing for the student body of both sacred and secular songs.

 Since February 2013, Richard has been Director of Music at Christ Church Southgate, home to north London's finest voluntary liturgical choir.
 Singing a large range of cathedral-standard repertoire from across the centuries, the choir is one of the few remaining in north London to sing two services every Sunday, including full BCP Choral Evensong.
 Richard has responsibility for the choral direction and vocal tuition of the 16 boy and girl choristers aged between 8 and 16, and the 25 strong adult mixed choir.
 In February 2019, Richard led the choir on a tour of Venice to sing in a number of prestigious churches including the Basilica di San Marco and the Basilica di Santa Maria Gloriosa dei Frari.
 Back in the UK, Richard has led the choir to sing at some of the country's most beautiful and ancient places of worship such as Ely, Peterborough, St David's, Winchester and St Paul's Cathedrals, as well as St George's Chapel Windsor and Westminster Abbey.
-Richard also directed the choir for their first CD recording in ten years, The Heavenly Architect, released in early 2017.
-Plans are now in progress for a recording of Christmas repertoire later this year.
+Richard also directed the choir for two CD recordings - Christmas at Christ Church Southgate (2019) and The Heavenly Architect (2017).

 Under Richard's direction the choir have expanded their repertoire to include liturgical works by the great English Renaissance masters as well as perform an exciting series of Baroque and Classical oratorios accompanied by the church's resident orchestra, the Bach Sinfonia, including Bach Christmas Oratorio, Handel Messiah and Ode for St Cecilia's Day, Haydn Creation, and Vivaldi Gloria.
 Richard has also conducted the choir for a performance of Handel Chandos Anthem O Praise the Lord with one Consent with Adrian Butterfield and players from the London Handel Orchestra.